RiRah123/RiRah123/README.md

 ### Who Am I?
 I am currently a 3rd-year Computational Media student at the Georgia Institute of Technology :honeybee:, concentrating in Artificial Intelligence :robot: and Games :video_game:.
 I am passionate about various sectors of Computer Science, including web development :desktop_computer:, user interface design :paintbrush:, and data visualization :chart:.
 I believe that computers when used correctly can impact the lives of millions of humans in every possible way.

-Also, I am currently in the process of looking for a Software Engineering Internship for Summer 2023 :sunny:.
+Also, I am currently looking for a Software Engineering Internship for Summer 2023 :sunny:.
 If you are interested in hiring me, check out my <a href="https://www.linkedin.com/in/rian-rahman02/">Linkedin</a>.
-Otherwise, if you're just browsing, feel free to check out some of the projects I made in the past few months!
+Otherwise, if you're just browsing, feel free to check out some of the projects I created in the past few months!

 ### General Facts About Me
  ```javascript